google/skia/site/user/sample/color.md

 -------------------------------

 By itself, **adding a color space tag to a source will not change draw behavior**.
-In fact, tagging sources with color spaces is always a best practice, regardless of whether we want Skia’s color correct behavior.
+In fact, tagging sources with color spaces is always a best practice, regardless of whether we want Skia's color correct behavior.

 Adding a color space tag to the **destination is the trigger that turns on Skia color correct